 Members of the UNC Addiction Medicine Fellowship are credentialed to provide DATA 2000 waiver training.
 Fellows will have opportunity to participate in these trainings and if interested, learn how to become a training themselves.

 NOTE: The curriculum for the Addiction Medicine Fellowship is being modified.
 Below is a table of the curriculum from July 2018 – June 2020.
 An updated curriculum for the 2020 academic cycle will be uploaded when available.

 The UNC Addiction Medicine Fellowship is housed within the UNC Department of Psychiatry, which is located in a large, academic, 804-bed tertiary healthcare system.
-Half of the training experience is located with various departments at UNC Medical Center as well as off-site outpatient clinics, focused in Chapel Hill.
-The other half of the fellowship is located at UNC WakeBrook, a unique and innovative psychiatric hospital located in Raleigh, NC.
-UNC WakeBrook offers Crisis and Assessment Services, Facility Based Crisis, Adult Detox Unit, and an Inpatient Psychiatric Unit.
-The combination of these practices along with offerings of inpatient and outpatient Family Medicine Services and Peer Support Services makes for a comprehensive addiction medicine training experience.
+Half of the training experience is located with various departments within the UNC hospital as well as off-site outpatient clinics, focused in Chapel Hill.
+The other half of the fellowship is located at UNC WakeBrook hospital, a unique and innovative psychiatric hospital located in Raleigh, NC.
+UNC WakeBrook offers Crisis and Assessment Services, Facility Based Crisis, Adult Detox Unit, Inpatient Psychiatric Unit, all combined with inpatient and outpatient Family Medicine Services and Peer Support Services.